hadiamazhar26/hadiamazhar26/README.md

 ---

-## 👋 About Me
+##  About Me

-I'm an **AI Engineer** passionate about building intelligent systems that solve real-world problems.
-With expertise in **Machine Learning**, **Natural Language Processing**, and **Deep Learning**, I focus on creating innovative solutions at the intersection of AI and software engineering.
+I'm an **AI Engineer** focused on building intelligent systems that solve real-world problems.
+My core expertise lies in **Machine Learning**, **Natural Language Processing**, and **Deep Learning**, with an emphasis on developing practical and scalable AI solutions.

-Currently exploring cutting-edge technologies in AI research while developing scalable applications using modern tech stacks.
-I believe in continuous learning and contributing to the open-source community.

-**What I'm working on:**
+I’m continuously exploring advancements in AI and modern software engineering practices, aiming to apply them to real-world applications.
+I value clean problem-solving, continuous learning, and building impactful AI-driven systems.

+**Areas of interest:**
-- 🤖 Advanced ML/AI applications
+- 🤖 Machine Learning and AI applications
-- 🧠 Natural Language Processing projects
+- 🧠 Natural Language Processing and Generative AI
-- 🔧 Full-stack development with AI integration
+- 🔬 Model development and experimentation
-- 📚 Contributing to open-source AI tools

 ---